CarlosClarke/Udacity-Data-Analyst-Nanodegree/README.md

 Cover fundamental programming concepts in the R syntax.
 Explore topics such as control flow, loops, and functions to build a strong foundation in programming with R.
 * **Data Visualizations & EDA**
 Dive into the practical aspects of creating plots in R. Experience the power of R to craft impressive visualizations with just a few lines of code.

+**Data Visualization**
+Click [here](https://github.com/CarlosClarke/Udacity-Data-Analyst-Nanodegree/blob/main/Project%201%20-%20Movie%20Time%20Analysis.ipynb) for the Project.
+* **Data Visualization Fundamentals**
+This topic covers the skills to assess the quality of data visualizations and construct high-quality visuals.
+The foundational aspects of data dashboards are covered.
+* **Design Principles**
+Theres' a need to apply optimal design practices and select the most suitable chart for specific situations, ensuring effective visualization implementation.
+* **Creating Visualizations in Tableau**
+This topic goes through the process of constructing data visualizations in Tableau.
+The utilization of data hierarchies, filters, groups, sets, and calculated fields, along with the creation of map-based visualizations in Tableau, are also discuseed.
+* **Telling Stories with Tableau**
+Providing proficiencies in constructing interactive Tableau dashboards and mastering the art of narrating impactful stories through data visualization.

 **Supervised Learning**
 Click [here](https://github.com/CarlosClarke/Udacity-Data-Analyst-Nanodegree/blob/main/Project%201%20-%20Movie%20Time%20Analysis.ipynb) for the Project.